excelsior-university-web-systems/reblock/README.md

 ## Description ##

 ReBlock creates a centralized content hub that efficiently organizes, edits, and hosts common and reused content down to individual blocks of content.
-This hub allows instructional designers, media strategists, and technologists to manage and deploy content across multiple platforms, ensuring consistency, quality, and accessibility.
+This hub allows users to manage and deploy content across other post types or platforms, ensuring consistency, quality, and accessibility.

 ## Installation ##